EPAAF is a 501(c)3 organization, governed by a Board of Directors.

 Laura Aryeh Murawczyk

 Laura Aryeh Murawczyk received her BA and MA from Stanford, and an MFA in Poetry from Columbia University.
-She has worked in education at Harvard Project Zero, at the lowa Young Writers’ Studio, and as a writer, translator, and workshop leader.
+She has worked in education at Harvard Project Zero as a research associate, writer, and translator, and at the lowa Young Writers’ Studio and elsewhere as a teacher and workshop leader.
 It was at Project Zero that Laura developed her interest in project-based learning with a particular focus on the Reggio Emilia approach to early childhood education.
-She has since served as an educational advisor with a special focus on child development, and early childhood and elementary education; she currently serves on the San Francisco Bay Area Advisory Board of Facing History and Ourselves and Stanford’s NY Committee for the Arts.
+She has since served as an educational advisor with a special focus on child development, and early childhood and elementary education.
+Laura currently serves on the Advisory Board of Stanford University's Graduate School of Education, the San Francisco Bay Area Advisory Board of Facing History and Ourselves, and the Advisory Board of Menlowe Ballet.

 Patrick Dunkley is the Deputy Director of Athletics at Stanford University.
 Mr. Dunkley joined the athletics staff after nearly a decade of serving Stanford as a member of the Office of the General Counsel.
 Prior to his arrival at Stanford, Mr. Dunkley was a vice president in the legal department at Charles Schwab in San Francisco.
 He spent the first 10 years of his legal career as an associate and partner at Pillsbury, Winthrop, Shaw, Pittman.
 Before he began his legal career, Mr. Dunkley was a certified public accountant for eight years, including several years at a national accounting firm.
 Mr. Dunkley graduated with a degree in business administration from San Jose State in 1982 and earned his law degree from Santa Clara in 1990.
 Mr. Dunkley has a passion for the education and development of children and is on the boards of a charter school and a non-profit organization focused on integrating sports and tutoring.